-- 5.2.1 If the Investigation Report contains a recommendation that you must attend a formal disciplinary meeting ("the Disciplinary Meeting") with the Disciplinary Manager appointed, the Investigating Manager will write a letter to you within 5 working days of receiving the Investigation Report, inviting you to the Disciplinary Meeting.
-If dismissal is a possible outcome this will be stated in the Disciplinary Manager's letter.
-The letter shall state that any documentation you wish to rely on must be submitted at least 3 days ahead of the Disciplinary Meeting. - 5.2.2 The Disciplinary Meeting shall take place at least 5 working days after the Investigation Report was sent to you in accordance with Paragraph 5.1.6. - 5.2.3 In advance of, and at the Disciplinary Meeting, the Disciplinary Manager shall consider: - (a) Evidence presented in support of the allegations of misconduct against you; - (b) Evidence presented in defence of the allegations of misconduct against you; and - (c) Where misconduct is admitted, whether in whole or in part, any evidence you have in mitigation. - 5.2.4 The Disciplinary Manager may adjourn the Disciplinary Meeting to allow for further investigations in the light of your evidence and will reconvene the Disciplinary Meeting to give you an opportunity to comment on any further evidence produced by further investigations. - 5.2.5 The Disciplinary Manager will hear oral evidence when it is considered appropriate to do so and where this will help to assist the investigation process.
-However, the Disciplinary Manager is not required to hear oral evidence and may rely on written evidence. - 5.2.6 If the Disciplinary Manager does decide to hear oral evidence, you will be given an opportunity to comment on it either by (a) attending the meeting or (b) reviewing the notes of that oral evidence after the meeting (if you were not present at the meeting when such oral evidence was given).
-In the event of (b) you must provide any response to the notes of the oral evidence within 5 working days of receipt of the same.
+If dismissal is a possible outcome this will be stated in the Investigating Manager's letter.
+The letter shall state that any documentation you wish to rely on and details of any witnesses that you wish to call on your behalf must be submitted at least 2 Working Days in advance of the Disciplinary Meeting.

-- 5.2.7 Once all the evidence has been considered, the Disciplinary Manager will confirm the outcome of the Disciplinary Meeting in writing to you within 5 working days of the date of the Disciplinary Meeting ("the Disciplinary Decision Letter") being either: - (a) the imposition of a formal disciplinary sanction in accordance with Paragraph 6; or - (b) that, on balance, there is insufficient evidence to substantiate the allegations made against you and so the disciplinary proceedings will be terminated and no further action will be taken under this Disciplinary Policy and Procedure.
+- 5.2.2 The Disciplinary Meeting shall take place at least 5 Working Days after the date of the Investigating Manager's letter sent to you in accordance with Paragraph 5.2.1. above.
+Appendix A sets out details of the process that will be followed in any Disciplinary Meeting. - 5.2.3 In advance of, and at the Disciplinary Meeting, the Disciplinary Manager shall consider: - (a) evidence presented in support of the allegations of Misconduct against you; - (b) evidence presented in defence of the allegations of Misconduct against you; and - (c) where Misconduct is admitted, whether in whole or in part, any evidence you have in mitigation. - 5.2.4 The Disciplinary Manager may adjourn the Disciplinary Meeting (for a period of up to 15 Working Days) to allow for further investigations in the light of your evidence or any other matter that may arise during the meeting and will reconvene the Disciplinary Meeting to give you an opportunity to comment on any further evidence produced by further investigations.
+You will be provided with at least 5 Working Days written notice of any reconvened Disciplinary Meeting. - 5.2.5 Written or oral evidence can be presented at the Disciplinary Meeting.
+If written evidence is to be relied upon, you will be provided with it prior to the Disciplinary Meeting and you will be given a reasonable opportunity to comment on it during the Disciplinary Meeting if you attend the meeting.
+If you do not attend the Disciplinary Meeting, you will be given an opportunity to provide written responses to any written evidence presented. - 5.2.6 If oral evidence is heard at the Disciplinary Meeting, you will be given an opportunity to comment on it either by (a) attending the Disciplinary Meeting or (b) reviewing the notes of that oral evidence after the Disciplinary Meeting (if you were not present at the Disciplinary Meeting when such oral evidence was given).
+In the event of (b) you must provide any response to the notes of the oral evidence within 5 Working Days of being provided with the same. - 5.2.7 Once all the evidence has been considered, the Disciplinary Manager will confirm the outcome of the Disciplinary Meeting or reconvened Disciplinary Meeting, in writing to you within 5 Working Days of the date of the Disciplinary Meeting or the reconvened Disciplinary Meeting, or receipt of your responses to the notes of the oral evidence provided to you in accordance with Paragraph 5.2.6 above (as appropriate), ("the Disciplinary Decision Letter").
+The potential outcomes of a Disciplinary Meeting are as follows: